Where is spinal stenosis pain usually experienced?

 Spinal stenosis pain can affect different areas of the body depending on the location and severity of the condition.
-Characterized by a narrowing of the spinal canal, spinal stenosis frequently occurs in the lumber (low back) and cervical (neck) regions.
+Characterized by a narrowing of the spinal canal or nerve root exits in the spinal column, spinal stenosis frequently occurs in the lumber (lower) and cervical (upper) regions.
 If the narrowing occurs in the lumbar region, symptoms are typically felt in the lower back, buttocks, legs and feet.
-Conversely, if the stenosis manifests in the cervical region and a nerve root is compressed, it usually affects the shoulders, arms and hands.
+Conversely, if the stenosis is in the cervical region and a nerve root is compressed, it usually affects the shoulders, arms and hands.
 If the spinal cord is compressed, it can lead to weakness in any area of the body below the point of compression.
 This means a patient with spinal stenosis in the neck can experience weakness in the legs and difficulty walking.

-While some people are born with very narrow spinal canals, stenosis usually results from spinal trauma or a degenerative condition that encroaches on the already limited amount of space available in a previously healthy spinal column.
+While some people are born with very narrow spinal canals, stenosis usually results from spinal trauma or a degenerative condition that encroaches on the already limited amount of space available in the spinal column.
 This can occur when a bone spur, or overgrowth of bone, forms in the spinal canal.
-It can also develop when an intervertebral disc ruptures, allowing some of its inner, gel-like material to seep out and press on or irritate the spinal cord or nearby nerve roots.
+It can also develop when a spinal disc bulges or herniates, allowing displaced disc material to press on or irritate the spinal cord or nearby nerve roots.

 Symptoms of spinal stenosis

 While spinal stenosis does not always produce symptoms, some of the signs commonly displayed by both lumbar and cervical spinal stenosis include:

 - Leg cramps